tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ### Not all the homepage sections are the same.

+In the homapege, the suggested videos are dislayed under different sections.
+With the comparioson of the different users involved in the experiment we find out that:
-This might seem a standard factor: the first section always mentions the watcher nationality, other sections below are explicitly recommended for you (looks like they should be deduced from your interests).
+* the first and secondon sections always mention the watcher nationality
+* third and fourth sections below are explicitly recommended for you (looks like they should be deduced from your interests).
+* the last one is about recent videos

 Before wondering about the logics of section dynamics, we can at least see how they change among watchers.
 Font size is proportional to the amount of occurrences recorded.